Buying Rural Land? 5 Reasons You Need a Buyer’s Agent

 1. We all have blind spots and think we know more than we do.
 We all don’t know what we don’t know.
 Behavioral scientists call this The Dunning-Kruger Effect, named after a Cornell University research team.
 Their research confirmed that if we are unskilled and unpracticed in a field of knowledge, we are poor judges of our competence level and think we know a lot more than we do.
 As we dig into an area of knowledge, we realize there is much more to it than we initially thought.

 Several years ago, I decided to build a wooden kayak.
 Upon completion (probably 100 hours of build time), my costs and time were twice as much as estimated, and it was a poor fit for my long legs.
 Had I more experience woodworking and paddling, I’d probably had better results.
-I could’ve gone and taken a class, but I went cheap (not knowing what I didn't know) and ended up with a kayak that, while beautiful, is mostly unusable for me.
+I could have taken a class, but I went cheap (not knowing what I didn't know) and ended up with a kayak that, while beautiful, is mostly unusable for me.

 Luckily for you, there are experienced land buyer agents for hire.
 A land agent with the requisite experience and education can help you see blind spots and make more informed decisions.
-Real estate licenses are a dime a dozen, so make sure your “land guy” has the requisite skills to size up the type of land you are buying.
+Real estate licenses are a dime a dozen, so make sure your buyer's agent has the requisite skills to size up the type of land you are buying.
+There are a lot of "land specialist" out there that bring little to the table other than a handout seeking a commission.

 2. Your time is valuable.
 Done correctly and thoroughly, finding and vetting land purchase candidates is a time-consuming process.
 Do you have the time and skillset to assess potentials properly?
 A skilled land buyer’s agent will save you loads of time by kicking the lemons to the curb so you only look at properties that fit your purchase parameters.